TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

    :synopsis: Abstract CCompiler class

-This module provides the abstract base class for the :class:`CCompiler` classes.
+This module provides the abstract base kundi for the :class:`CCompiler` classes.
 A :class:`CCompiler` instance can be used for all the compile  and link steps needed to build a single project.
 Methods are provided to  set options for the compiler --- macro definitions, include directories,  link path,